JavierGravex/Retro_Game_Server-/README.md

 ## Explanation of the Project
 For this project, I created a remote retro gaming server using an old laptop I found at my house, so I installed Ubuntu on it.
 The goal was to configure a system that allowed another user to connect over the network and play games through game streaming technology.
 The system required setting up an operating system, installing emulation software, configuring a game streaming server, resolving network issues, and successfully establishing a peer-to-peer remote gaming session.

-The final result was a working RetroArch + Sunshine streaming setup where a remote client connected from another country ( Mexico) to my server, which is in the U.S, using taiscale and through Moonlight, and the client was able to play games hosted on my machine.
+The final result was a working RetroArch + Sunshine streaming setup where a remote client connected from another country ( Mexico) to my server, which is in the U.S, using tailscale and through Moonlight, and the client was able to play games hosted on my machine.

 ## Implementation